RJDG97/GCP/cloud-asset-inventory/README.md

     - Replace the main and the requirements with the files in this repo
     - Change the dataset_name and table_name in the code to the dataset and table previously created
     - Deploy

+### Cloud Scheduler
+Cloud Scheduler triggers the Cloud function previously created through Pub/Sub.

+ - Under Cloud Scheduler, create a new job
+ - Set the following in the setup page
+    #### Define the schedule
+    - Name: name
+    - Region: region
+    - Frequency: frequency or trigger
+    - Timezone: Timezone referenced in Frequency
+    #### Configure the execution
+    - Target type: Pub/Sub
+    - Cloud Pub/Sub topic: Topic used in Cloud Function
+    - Create

+You may Force Trigger to test the scheduler

 ## Code
 This section goes through the script used to export asset data to BigQuery